emersonrp/bindcontrol/README.md

     + Linux: `./BindControl.py`
     + MacOS: `python3 BindControl.py`

+## Developing BindControl

+BindControl is being developed on Manjaro Linux.
+It gets feature-tested on a Windows 10 VM.

+There is a small but growing `pytest` test suite.
+It only runs on Linux (and possibly MacOS) because it uses `pytest-forked` which is not supported on Windows.
+To run the test suite, you'll need to install:
+* `pytest-forked`
+* `pytest-xdist`

+While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of existing rules.
+The intent is to add in `pytest-pyright` and `pytest-ruff` at some point to make those a core part of running the test suite.

+I make liberal use of `typing` in parameters, attributes, and return values, and continue to add this into new and existing code as I go.
+This has proven to be a bit of a hassle since BindControl was originally a direct port of CityBinder, and inherited many of its original questionable design decisions, as well as having introduced any number of my own over the years.
+It's getting gradually better.

+Any submitted patches or pull requests should pass the test suite and `pyright` at the very least.
+Adding new tests is encouraged.

 ## Credits

 BindControl is in many places a direct port of [CityBinder](http://sourceforge.net/projects/citybinder/) code, and in most other places was extremely influenced by it.
 Keybinding code drew from similar code in [PADRE](https://padre.perlide.org/).